Bachelor of Science in Communication Sciences and Disorders

 Program Specific Requirements:

-- Have a completed College of Health Sciences Health Form and Immunization Record on file in the Communication Sciences and Disorders department
+- Have a completed College of Health Sciences Health Form and Immunization Record updated annually on file

 - Submit negative results on drug screen and background check

-- Have a signed Confidentiality Agreement on file in the Communication Sciences and Disorders department
+- Have a signed HIPAA statement on file

 - Maintain a cumulative GPA of 3.0 or above on all coursework.